-Apple’s iOS 12 software introduces a range of features that promise to boost device performance and enhance our digital health.
-One particular feature from the latter camp is Screen Time.
+Apple’s iOS software introduces a range of features that promise to boost device performance and enhance our digital health.
+One particular feature from the latter camp is Screen Time, available in iPadOS and iOS 12 and above.

 Screen Time monitors app usage and gives us a new tool to minimize unhealthy digital habits, such as excessive gaming or social media usage.